Title

 • Rehabilitation hospitals

-• Hospital-based and freestanding surgical facilities as defined in Section 44-7-130
+• Hospital-based and free-standing surgical facilities as defined in Section 44-7-130

 • Hospital emergency departments licensed under Chapter 7, Article 3